aglantzrbc/sqlalchemy-challenge/README.md

 ### 1. PROJECT DESCRIPTION

 In this project, the author was tasked with making use of weather and weather station data from the state of Hawaii USA.
 First, the author was instructed to **analyze and explore climate data** pulled from a preexisting .sqlite file using the SQLAlchemy library of Python, including running summary statistics and creating visualizations via Python's other libraries.
-Having become familiar with the data, the author was instructed to **design a climate app** using Flask, so that users can access APIs that retrieve weather and weather station data in the form of JSON lists.
+Having become familiar with the data, the author was instructed to **design a climate app** using Flask, so that users can access APIs that retrieve weather and weather station data in the form of JSON lists. *Coding was guided by the DRY ("don't repeat yourself") principle.*

 - [**Analyze and Explore Climate Data**](https://courses.bootcampspot.com/courses/3337/assignments/54000?module_item_id=961336)